TIY-LR-FEE/assignments/13-dom-calculator/README.md

 2. Notes:
   * A link to the GitHub Pages URL for your repo.
   * Your confidence level for this assignment from 0 to 5.
 (0 is no confidence, 5 is master)
+  * What was the hardest thing for you to place where you wanted it?
   * Did you complete at least "Explorer Mode"?
   * If no, briefly explain why not.
   * If yes, how far past Explorer did you get?

 ## Explorer Mode

-1. Create a new project via the command line called `13-dom-calculator`.
-If you don't remember how, [watch this video](https://www.youtube.com/watch?v=kyEuodzR-yE).
+1. Create a new project via Source Tree called `13-dom-calculator`.
+If you don't remember how, [watch this video](https://www.youtube.com/watch?v=Mp3LYUVKoKU).

-2. In your `13-dom-calculator` directory run `startfrom tiy-lr-fee/assignments 13-dom-calculator` to download the boilerplate.
+2. Open your `13-dom-calculator` directory in the terminal, then run `startfrom tiy-lr-fee/assignments 13-dom-calculator` to download the boilerplate.

+3. Create a new branch in Source Tree for your development work.
+Do not work in master!

-3. In `app/index.html`, create two text fields with the ids `numberOne` and `numberTwo`.
+4. In `app/index.html`, create two text fields with the ids `numberOne` and `numberTwo`.
 Then, create a submit button for + with an id of `addNumbers`, - with an id of `subtractNumbers`, / with an id of `divideNumbers` and \* with an id of `multiplyNumbers`.
 Finally, add a `div` with an id of `answer` at the bottom.

-4. Using the DOM API, edit `app/app.js` to add a User Event to each button that calls a function and passes in the values of `numberOne` and `numberTwo` as the parameters.
+5. Using the DOM API, edit `app/app.js` to add a User Event to each button that calls a function and passes in the values of `numberOne` and `numberTwo` as the parameters.
 You'll have one function for each submit button.

-5. Fill out each function.
+6. Fill out each function.
 They should do the appropriate math operation on the two numbers.
 You'll need to convert the values to a number (think `Number(value)`) in order to do this.
 Your result should show up in the `answer` div.

-6. Style the project.
+7. Style the project.
 It doesn't need to be gorgeous, but it needs some real effort.

+8. Create a gh-pages branch and publish your code to GitHub.
+Keep in mind, your final files live in the dist folder, so you'll need to add /dist to the end of your GitHub pages URL to view it.

 ## Adventurer Mode